jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 🍻 ☕

 Need assistance with iTop or one of its extensions?
 Need custom development?
-Interested in this extension?
-Please get in touch to discuss the terms: **jbostoen.itop@outlook.com**
+Please get in touch to discuss the terms: **info@jeffreybostoen.be** / https://jeffreybostoen.be

 ## Pro extension

 This extension was complex to develop and is now very feature rich, so this became a professional extension.
-If you want to use this extension and get support, please get in touch to discuss the terms: **jbostoen.itop@outlook.com**

 ## What?